-As with Lathan’s first novel, Two Shall Become One, I felt like I slipped away into the pages of another time.
+As with Lathan’s first novel, Mr. and Mrs. Fitzwilliam Darcy, I felt like I slipped away into the pages of another time.
 The Regency Period isn’t a time that any of us can quite relate to, for all its social rules and mores, but one (that like many other readers) I sometimes wish I could slip away to for just a moment or two!

 As a single woman, I will admit to having been skeptical to the kind of love that Lathan proposed for the Darcys in book one, but as I mentioned in my previous review, I pushed aside my own prejudices about love (not to mention what I thought was okay to mention about our loving couple) to consider the possibilities.
 It was then that I really fell in love with Lathan’s continuation of Elizabeth and Fitzwilliam’s story.
 The novel contains scenes of sensuality between the couple, and plenty of them, but didn’t ever feel cheap or tawdry to me.
 I realize that the relationship, and arc of the story, were trying to show the full range of their life together.
 While the book centered on their continued, loving relationship, there was a shift in book two that seemed to try to focus on how the couple seemed to fall into individual routines and pursuits.
 This didn’t mean they forgot about the other, but that they naturally settled into their lives together in a charming way.

 Book two feels like a novel that is preparing us for further plotlines and twists.
 It’s difficult to explain exactly how the novel is doing this without giving away some major portions of the storyline, but I will say that book two left me even more eager for book three!

 Kelli Crowe Reviews